MistyCommunity/Documentation/src/content/onboarding/3-ways-to-interact-with-misty/blockly.md

 3. Click Run.

-### Other Things to Try...
-* Move Misty's head (beta).
-* Mapping - For best results at this time, we recommend you try mapping with the [API Explorer](../../3-ways-to-interact-with-misty/api-explorer), rather than with Blockly or the Companion App.

 ## Blockly Commands

 The following are descriptions of the Misty-specific Blockly commands.

 **Note: When using Blockly, after clicking Run, there currently can be a 2-3 second delay before Misty reacts, and up to a 5-second delay between actions.**

-**Important: Commands noted as "Beta" may behave unpredictably.
-"Alpha" Commands may be partially or entirely non-functional at this time.**

 ### Move at speed for duration